oasis-tcs/openc2-jadn/outline.md

 * Multiple serialization formats to communicate data instances between applications

 ## 2. Information vs. Data
-This non-normative section provides rationale and context for JADN.
+This non-normative section describes what is meant by "information model" and "information-centric" type definitions.
 ### 2.1 Information Models
 RFC 3444 describes differences between information models (IMs) and data models (DMs):
 * The main purpose of an IM is to model managed objects at a conceptual level, independent of any specific implementations or protocols used to transport the data.
-In order to make the overall design as clear as possible, an IM should hide all protocol and implementation details.
 * DMs, conversely, are defined at a lower level of abstraction and include many details.
 They are intended for implementors and include protocol-specific constructs.